Best Google Charts Alternatives (2026)

 Auto-Refresh From a Live Data Source

 Google Sheets Publish-to-Web stays connected to the spreadsheet indefinitely.
-"Any changes you make to the original document will be updated in the published version," per Google's documentation.
 No expiration.
 No manual refresh.
 The iframe reads from the live Sheet.

-Publish-to-Web outperforms most alternatives on this criterion alone.
+Publish-to-Web outperforms four of the five alternatives on this criterion alone.
 That paradox resolves when the evaluation moves past creation and into lifecycle.

 Live Updating After Publish